qminer/qtopology/docs/index.md

 - **Topology** - Organization of nodes into a graph that determines paths where messages must travel.
 - **Bolt** - Node in topology that receives input data from other nodes and emits new data into the topology.
 - **Spout** - Node in topology that reads data from external sources and emits the data into the topology.
 - **Stream** - When data flows through the topology, it is optionaly tagged with stream ID.
-This can be used for routing.
+This can be used for routing and filtering.

 When running in distributed mode, `qtopology` also uses the following: